anandaswarup/phrase_break_prediction/README.md

 # Phrase break prediction for Text-to-Speech systems

-This repository contains code to train a phrase break prediction model for Text-to-Speech systems using BLSTMs and word embeddings.
-The sytem is trained using LibriTTS alignments provided at [kan-bayashi/LibriTTSLabel](https://github.com/kan-bayashi/LibriTTSLabel).
+This repository contains code to train phrasing models for Text-to-Speech systems.
+The models are trained using LibriTTS alignments avialable [kan-bayashi/LibriTTSLabel](https://github.com/kan-bayashi/LibriTTSLabel).
 The `train-clean-360` split is used for training, while the `dev-clean` and `test-clean` splits are used for validation and test respectively.

 # Quick start
-## Train model from scratch
+## Download and preprocess the dataset
 1. Download the dataset [kan-bayashi/LibriTTSLabel](https://github.com/kan-bayashi/LibriTTSLabel)

-2. Preprocess the downloaded LibriTTS Label dataset and save it in a convenient format which will be used by the model later
+2. Preprocess the downloaded LibriTTS Label dataset and transform to a format suitable for the model

     ```python
     python build_LibriTTS_label_dataset.py \
         --raw_dataset_dir <Path to the downloaded dataset> \
         --processed_dataset_dir <Output dir, where the processed dataset will be written>
     ```
+## Train Word Embedding + BLSTM model

-3. Build vocabularies of words and tags from the processed dataset
+1. Build vocabularies of words and tags from the processed dataset

     ```python
     python build_vocab \